 \section{Introduction}

 Variational autoencoders (VAEs) are foundational components of latent diffusion models (LDMs) \citep{rombach2022high,flux2024,esser2024scaling}.
-In an LDM, a VAE first maps images into a latent space, after which a diffusion model is trained to generate samples in that space and decode them back to pixel space.
-Thus, the quality of the VAE latent representation plays a critical role in the sample quality of the diffusion model.

-VAEs are typically optimized and evaluated by reconstruction quality \citep{rombach2022high,esser2024scaling}, for example using reconstruction Fréchet Inception Distance (rFID) \citep{Heusel2017GANsTB}.
-Intuitively, a VAE with better reconstruction preserves more details and should lead to better generation.
-However, a phenomenon termed the \say{reconstruction--generation dilemma} has recently been widely observed \citep{Yao2025ReconstructionVG,Kouzelis2025EQVAEER,ye2025distribution,Skorokhodov2025ImprovingTD,Chen2025MaskedAA}: VAEs with excellent rFID can result in poor generation FID (gFID).
-Conversely, VAEs with relatively worse rFID may have better generation performance.
+In an LDM, a VAE first maps images into a latent space, where a diffusion model is then trained to generate samples that are decoded back into pixel space.
+VAEs are typically optimized and evaluated by reconstruction quality \citep{rombach2022high,esser2024scaling}, \textit{e.g.} reconstruction Frechet Inception Distance (rFID) \citep{Heusel2017GANsTB}.
+Intuitively, a VAE with better reconstruction should preserve more image details and therefore lead to better generation.
+However, a phenomenon termed the \say{reconstruction--generation dilemma} has recently been widely observed \citep{Yao2025ReconstructionVG,Kouzelis2025EQVAEER,ye2025distribution,Skorokhodov2025ImprovingTD,Chen2025MaskedAA}: VAEs with excellent rFID can yield poor generation FID (gFID), whereas VAEs with worse rFID can achieve better generation performance.

-In this work, we propose a simple variant of the rFID metric that correlates strongly with gFID, which we term \textbf{interpolated FID (iFID)}.
-Specifically, for each data point in the dataset, we identify its nearest neighbour in the latent space.
-We then interpolate the two latent, decode the interpolated sample to image.
-Finally, we compute the FID between these interpolated samples and the original dataset.
-In addition, we refine the common claim that rFID does not correlate well with gFID.
-Previous works \citep{Liu2025FromNT,Song2025SelectiveUI} divide diffusion sampling into refinement and navigation phase, where sample's detail and structure are determined respectively.
-We show that rFID reflects sample quality in the refinement phase, whereas iFID correlates with sample quality in the navigation phase.
-Further, by connecting to results in diffusion generalization and hallucination, we explain why iFID correlates well with diffusion sample quality but reconstruction correlates negatively with diffusion sample quality.
-Empirically, we find that iFID is strongly correlated with diffusion gFID with correlation $\approx 0.85$.
+In this work, we propose \textbf{interpolated FID (iFID)}, a simple variant of rFID that correlates strongly with gFID.
+Specifically, for each data point in the dataset, we identify its nearest neighbor in latent space.
+We then interpolate between the two latents and decode the interpolated latent into an image.
+Finally, we compute the FID between these decoded interpolated samples and the original dataset.
+By connecting iFID to recent results on diffusion generalization and hallucination, we provide an intuitive explanation for why iFID correlates well with diffusion sample quality, whereas reconstruction metrics can be negatively correlated with diffusion sample quality.
+Theoretically, we show that iFID measures diffusion sample quality by approximating samples from the ridge set.
+Empirically, we find that iFID is strongly correlated with diffusion gFID, achieving a correlation of approximately $0.85$.